nus-tee3201/2019/programming/functions-parameters/text.md

 </tip-box>

-**Parameter values are are forgotten after the function returns**.
+**Parameter values are forgotten after the function returns**.

 <tip-box>

-:package: The code below produces an error because variable `v1` is not available after the function has returned.
+{{ icon_example }} The code below produces an error because variable `v1` is not available after the function has returned.

 ```python
 def print_uniqueness(v1, v2, v3):